 Where are European rabbits found in the wild?

-European rabbits are native to southwestern Europe, particularly the Iberian Peninsula.
-However, they have been introduced to various regions worldwide, including Australia, New Zealand, and parts of North and South America.
+various regions worldwide, including Australia, New Zealand, and parts of North

 What do European rabbits eat?

-European rabbits are herbivores and primarily feed on grasses, herbs, and other vegetation.
-Their diet may also include roots, twigs, and bark, especially during periods of scarcity.
+grasses, herbs, and other vegetation.
+Their diet may also include roots, twigs,

 How do European rabbits contribute to ecosystems?